SimonCrouzet/g-plip/README.md

 N.B.: Note you still need the raw data - G-PLIP is performing a file check first.

 ## 3. Graph building
-With the raw data correctly imported, you can proceed to the graph building with `python -m scripts.construct_pdbbind.py`.
+With the raw data correctly imported, you can proceed to the graph building with `python -m scripts.construct_pdbbind`.

 ## 4. Model training